 Hiking from the Mt.
 Philo Inn

-The Mt.
-Philo Inn offers our guests several great hikes right out the back door.
+Our hotel offers guests several great hikes right out the back door.

 The Carriage Road is the original road from the Mt.
 Philo Inn to the summit of Mt.
 Philo.
 The MPI once owned Mt.
 Philo and built the road to the the top for tourists in 1896.
 The summit and 232 acres were donated to the state of Vermont in 1924 creating Vermont’s 1st state park.